How to Have A Stress-Free Morning: Tips for Bride and Groom Prep

 Bridal Prep: Creating Space to Breathe

-One of the most important things to keep in mind is coordinating with your hair and makeup team.
-Ideally, everyone (including touch-up), should be finished by the time your photographer arrives.
-This ensures you and your bridal party are photo-ready for those robe or PJ shots and leaves you with a little breathing room to grab a snack, use the bathroom, or simply take a few quiet minutes before slipping into your gown.
+One of the most important parts of your wedding morning is coordinating with your hair and makeup team.
+Ideally, everyone (including touch-ups) should be finished by the time your photographer arrives.
+This ensures you and your bridal party are photo-ready for those fun robe or PJ shots and gives you a little extra breathing room to grab a snack, use the bathroom, or simply enjoy a few quiet moments before slipping into your gown.

-If someone is helping you into your dress, make sure they are fully dressed themselves before you put on your gown.
-This way, your getting-dressed photos are polished, intentional, and beautiful.
+If someone special is helping you into your dress and you’d like that photographed, make sure they are fully ready themselves before you step into yours.
+This way, your getting-dressed photos look polished, intentional, and beautiful.

 Flatlay Details: Thoughtful Preparation Pays Off